|Campus||Course code||Fee type||Pattern of

 Fees and charges: Visit the University of Newcastle website for current fee information.

-Assumed knowledge: Mathematics (Band 5 or above).
+Assumed knowledge: Mathematics Advanced (Band 5 or above).
 Applicants who have achieved less than Band 5 may need additional study and/or assistance to successfully complete the mathematics requirement of the program.

 Recommended studies: Mathematics Extension 1 or higher, any 2 units of science.
 Applicants who have not studied science are encouraged to take a bridging course.